justinmahar/netlify-domain-redirector/README.md

 See the additional options you can configure [below](#options).

-### 3. Verify Redirect Works
+### 3. Confirm Redirection Is Active

 Once the deploy finishes, your redirect will be active.

 Visit the Netlify site to confirm the redirect is working as expected.
+If not, see the troubleshooting guide below.

 From here, you can configure the deploy to use your origin domain through Netlify.
 [Read the instructions on how to set that up here.](https://docs.netlify.com/domains-https/custom-domains/)

 ## Tips

 - **Be sure to redeploy.** You must redeploy your site after the environment variable has been configured.
-- **Redirects are fast.** There is a 3-second delay before the React app (screenshot above) is rendered.
+- **Redirects are fast.** There is a 3-second delay before the React app is rendered.
 The redirect will likely happen so quickly that you will not see it.
 - **You can reuse the same repo.** You can deploy the same repo as many times as you'd like in Netlify, each with different configured redirect URLs.
 You don't need a new repo for every redirected domain.
 - **You can preserve links if you want.** Set `REACT_APP_PRESERVE_PATH` to `true` if you want links to the old domain to still work.
 - **More options below!** Change the colors, text, render delay, and more.
 See below for all the config options.